azet/community_bash_style_guide/README.md

   developing shell libraries, since library code accessing uninitialized variables will fail in case it's used in another script which sets the `-u` flag.
+* try to stick to [restricted mode](http://www.tldp.org/LDP/abs/html/restricted-sh.html) where possible and sensible `set -r`.
+* use `set -o pipefail` to get an exit status from a pipeline (last non-zero will be returned).
 * Silence is golden - like in any UNIX programm, avoid cluttering the terminal with useless output.
 [Read this](http://www.linfo.org/rule_of_silence.html).

+Mnemonic: `set -oreu pipefail`

 ## Resources